Planning to save money for your future? Have you been told to open an ISA? Not entirely sure what that is? Well, you’re in the right place.

 Instead of saving cash or investing in stocks & shares, an Innovative Finance ISA lets you lend your money to borrowers (individuals or businesses) – called peer-to-peer (P2P) lending.

 Peer-to-peer lending is an alternative to borrowing money from a bank, and it’s often used by people looking to grow their businesses.
-Funding Circle is a good example of a popular lender.

 Over time, the borrowers pay the money back, plus fees and interest.
 And, like the other ISAs we’ve covered, the interest you earn is completely free from tax!